eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> B

+- **brainstorming session** is a meeting where people come together to think of new ideas or solve problems.
+In a programming team, it might be a time when everyone suggests different ways to tackle a coding challenge.

 - **brief** means short in duration or length.
 When people say something is brief, it indicates that it won't take a lot of time. **Briefly** is the adverb form of brief and is used to describe how an action is done.
 For example, I will speak briefly means the speaking will be done for a short time.

 ---